kestra-io/docs/content/docs/06.enterprise/scim/okta.md

    - Perform a test to ensure the mappings are correct and data is syncing properly.

 5. **Enable Provisioning**:
-   - Enable the provisioning integration in the Kestra UI to begin automatic synchronization of users and groups from Okta to Kestra.
+   - Enable the provisioning integration toggle in the Kestra UI to begin automatic synchronization of users and groups from Okta to Kestra.

 ## Additional Resources